Health

 • Smoking.
 Where is it prohibited?

-In Spain, smoking is prohibited in all enclosed public areas (including public or collective transport vehicles).Smoking is also not permitted in health centres (including outdoor areas within their premises), educational and training centres (except in outdoor areas of university and adult education centres) and in the premises of playgrounds and play areas (outdoor areas equipped for children).Many hotels and other establishments have rooms for smokers.
+In Spain, smoking is prohibited in all enclosed public areas (including public transportation vehicles).Smoking is also prohibited in health centres (including outdoor areas within their premises), educational and training centres (except outdoor areas of university and adult education centres) and in playgrounds and play areas (outdoor areas equipped for children).Many hotels and other establishments have rooms for smokers.
 These must be in separate areas with separate ventilation.

 • Celiac disease.
 Is it easy to find food for celiacs and how do you ask for it?